nakasendo/nakasendo/doc/nakasendo/docs/Primitives.md

 They now both know the value $D_{AB}$ and no one else can calculate this, hence it is a common secret.
 This method can be shown in the diagram below.

-Note that the Diffie-Hellman protocol that is used in practice contains some steps where each participant provides a certicate of a public key proving their identity, and signs a message with this certified public key, preventing man-in-the-middle attacks.
+Note that the Diffie-Hellman protocol that is used in practice contains some steps where each participant provides a certificate of a public key proving their identity, and signs a message with this certified public key, preventing man-in-the-middle attacks.
 Additionally, the common secret is changed for each communication round so that if a common secret is compromised, the other communication rounds are still encrypted.
 This method is called ephemeral Diffie-Hellman key exchange.

 ___